- Careers at CASA

 The Australian Transport Safety Bureau independently investigates aviation accidents and safety occurrences, records, analyses and researches safety data and fosters safety awareness, knowledge and action.
 We have a memorandum of understanding with the ATSB that emphasises cooperation to improve aviation safety

-The Australian Maritime Safety Authority (AMSA) is responsible for the national coordination of both maritime and aviation search and rescue.
+The Australian Maritime Safety Authority responsible for the national coordination of both maritime and aviation search and rescue.
 AMSA is also responsible for the management and operation of the Australian ground segment of the Cospas-Sarsat distress beacon detection system.